In a Nutshell

 - We have close working links with both Standlake Primary School and Dunmore School in Abingdon, allowing our children to experience mainstream education.

-We have approximately 100 staff across the different departments of the organisation.
+We have more than 100 staff across the different departments of the organisation.
 Our staff are among the most highly trained in the sector and we pride ourselves on excellent training and support for them.
 We strongly believe that if we do not look after our staff well, we cannot expect them to feel able to look after the children well.

 All staff working with the children complete our Foundation Degree in Therapeutic Work with Children and Young People.
 It is accredited by the University of the West of England.
 This qualification now has equivalence and is recognised as such by the Department for Education.
 We aim to have a staff ratio of one adult to three children, although this will depend on individual and group needs and the task in hand.
 All our therapists are professionally qualified in recognised therapeutic approaches and our teachers are all qualified.
 Our staff turnover compares very well against the national average for children’s homes.
 Low staff turnover is important to us because the consistency and continuity in care and relationships for the children is central to our work.
 Staff across all departments work closely together to ensure a seamless experience for the children.